 Brought to the New World by African slaves, Vodou persisted throughout the centuries and is now a lively spiritual movement all across the southern states and in the Caribbean Sea region.
 Its true center is Haiti – the saying that Haiti “is 80% Roman Catholic, 20% Protestant and 100% Vodou” is all too true.

 While loa can be calm or dangerous, none of them can be called “evil” or “good” in a Christian sense of these words.
-The darker paths of Vodou can be used only by bokors (sorcerers that have learned both white and black magic), but even for them killing animals or creating zombies are nothing more than myths.
+The darker paths of Vodou can be used only by bokors, but even for them killing animals or creating zombies are nothing more than myths.
+Bokors are practitioners that have learned both white and black magic.

 Introduction to Voodoo

 Voodoo, much like the Wicca religion, is a misunderstood religion.
-It should also be noted that many traditions you find in Judeo-Christian religion can also be found in the Wicca religion.
-That said, Voodoo is also a religion that is deep in traditions like Wicca and Judeo-Christian.
-As such, Voodoo celebrates major life events like births, marriages, and deaths, but the religion that began in Africa has evolved over time.
+It should also be noted that many traditions you find in Wicca and the Judeo-Christian faith can also be found in Voodoo.
+As such, Voodoo celebrates significant life events like births, marriages, and deaths, but the religion that began in Africa has evolved over time.

 It should also be noted that Voodoo goes by several different names or variations of the name including Vodun, Vodoun, Voudou and Sevi Lwa.
 The term voodoo actually comes for the African word Vodun for “spirit”.
 Some anthropologists believe the religion goes back as far as the dawn of human civilization, or by conservative estimates 10,000 years.